 \section{Conclusion}

-In this article, we propose two novel estimation and inference procedures for production frontiers.
-Our procedures are based on extreme quantile estimators, and thus are robust to a few outliers.
-The subsampling approach has stable coverage rates across different effective sample sizes while the ABC approach is more efficient and has shorter CIs.
-The asymptotic validity of both procedures is theoretically justified.
-The application to the French post offices dataset shows that these two approaches are practical alternatives to the existing inference methods in the literature.
+In this article, we propose a quasi-Bayesian method to estimate and infer the production frontier.
+Our procedure is based on extreme quantile estimators, and thus is robust to a few outliers.
+The asymptotic validity of our method is theoretically justified.
+The application to the French post offices dataset shows that our method can be a practical alternative to existing inference methods in the literature.